derekpcollins/jquery-custom-select-menu/README.md

 ## Requirements and Compatibility

-Please note that this plugin requires jQuery version >=1.8.0.
+Please note that this plugin requires jQuery version **1.8.0** or later.

 ## License